-insure4less Annual Multi-Trip Travel Insurance is designed for frequent flyers and those planning trips that will last up to 12 months
+insure4less Annual Multi-Trip Travel Insurance is designed for frequent flyers and those planning multiple trips within the following 12 months.

 insure4less aims to offer Australia’s best online travel insurance to its customers.
 With a focus on combining quality with affordability, insure4less makes it quick and easy to take out cover for your next trip.

 insure4less is actually a trading name of Online Insurance Brokers Pty Ltd, an Australian Financial Services Licensee.
 As well as a range of cover options for single trips, there is insure4less Annual-Multi Trip Travel Insurance for frequent travellers.
-Underwritten by Lloyd’s of London, probably the most widely recognised company name in the insurance industry, this policy offers a choice of different cover levels to suit your requirements and how much you wish to spend.
+Underwritten, the Berkshire Hathaway Speciality Insurance Company (BHSI), a well regarded insurance provided in the travel industry (rated AA+ by Standard and Poor’s), this policy offers a choice of different cover levels to suit your requirements and how much you wish to spend.

 Designed to help regular travellers save money on their cover, insure4less Annual-Multi Trip Travel Insurance covers all your journeys across a 12-month period.
 It provides protection against a range of common travel risks and also features a fast and simple claims process.